 NOL and Credit Limitations

-When an ownership change occurs, Section 382 limits the use of NOLs and credits in subsequent periods.
+When an ownership change occurs, IRC Section 382 limits the use of NOLs and credits in subsequent periods.

 Here are a few of the most common pitfalls technology companies encounter related to the limitation calculation: